In Stores with 'Millennials on Steroids': Generation Z Shopping Habits

 Zoomers are now under the watchful eye of retailers because they are already changing the retail landscape.
 It's time to step into Gen Z's shoes, understand what influences them, and prepare your business for the tidal wave of new power shoppers.

-Generation Z (also called zoomers, post-millennials, or iGens) are recognized individuals born between 1997 and 2009, the demographic cohort that follows Millenials and precedes Generation Alpha (the children of Millenials born between 2011 and 2025).
+Generation Z (also called zoomers, post-millennials, or iGens) are recognized individuals born between 1997 and 2009, the demographic cohort that follows Millennials and precedes Generation Alpha (the children of Millennials born between 2011 and 2025).

 This is the first generation of digital natives to grow up fully global and technology-driven.
 They do not know the world without the Internet.
 The Economist has described generation Z as a better-educated, well-behaved, stressed, and depressed generation compared to previous generations.